1c-syntax/sonar-bsl-plugin-community/docs/en/index.md

 - `sonar.bsl.languageserver.diagnosticLanguage` - the language of the rule names and message text of the triggered rules from the BSL Language Server.
 Default - `ru` - Russian;
 - `sonar.bsl.languageserver.enabled` - use the built-in BSL Language Server Diagnostic provider analyzer when running analysis via `sonar-scanner`.
 Default - `true` - enabled;
 - `sonar.bsl.languageserver.reportPaths` - the path to the report files in the internal format to the BSL Language Server - `json`.
 By default - `""` - not filled.
 - `sonar.bsl.languageserver.skipSupport` - skip computing diagnostics according to module's support mode. *Only if there is a parent configuration*.
-The value is specified without quote.
+In sonar-project.properties the value is specified without quote.
 Available values:
     * with support locked - modules for support with the prohibition of changes will be skipped ("locked");
     * with support - modules on support will be skipped;